-I would recommend visiting is Collaborative Divorce right for me page.
-In short it can be private, protects the kids, and provides a team of professionals; Divorce coach, neutral financial, child and mortgage specialist that can help provide all the information needed to come up with a practical resolution that will benefit both parties involved.
+I would recommend visiting is Collaborative Divorce Right for Me? page.
+In short it can be private, protects the kids, and provides a team of professionals which may include a divorce coach, neutral financial, child and mortgage specialist that can help provide all the information needed to come up with a practical resolution that will benefit all parties involved.

 What is a Divorce Coach?

-The “divorce coach” is unique to collaborative law.
+The “divorce coach” is unique to collaborative divorce.
 A divorce coach is a mental health professional – often a psychologist or an LCSW – who assists the client in being able to effectively move through the divorce.
-Collaborative Law recognizes that there is an emotional component of divorce that may need to be addressed in addition to the legal component.
+Collaborative Divorce recognizes that there is an emotional component of divorce that may need to be addressed, in addition to the legal component.
 Learn More